 Our internet policies are designed to carve out a quiet space amid the noise of the digital age.
 Several computers are available for student use.
 Internet services are available using library computers or campus wi-fi which provides limited and filtered access.
 Therefore, to minimize distractions, data usage should be through the provided access points when possible rather than using personal data.
 In any case, the intent of the data policies is for research, personal communication, and "essential" services such as banking.
 Specifically excluded are all social media platforms such as Instagram, Snapchat, Twitter, and Facebook.
+Use of any and all apps should be consistent with the intended quiet zone.
 Above all, no policy, filter, or limitation is sufficient to create actual integrity.
 Personal responsibility in content, time management, and other aspects of data use is essential.